Dates for 2021 TBC

 We will have bring and share vegetarian lunches.

-We have some indoor accommodation available for those that travel from a distance. (at an additional fee)
+Covid 19 restrictions permitting, we may have some indoor accommodation available for those that travel from a distance. (at an additional fee of £15 for 2 nights and £8 for 1 night)

 If you are unable to make all of the weekends please let us know - the minimum is 5 out of the 6 (the first being essential)